What is Lumbago (acute lumbago)?

 - Strength test: Can the big toe be lifted against resistance?

-Modern diagnostics and its limitations
+Modern diagnostics and their limitations

-Key research findings:
+Important research findings:

 Holistic anamnesis at H4H Naturals